polkadot-fellows/runtimes/README.md

 The automation can be triggered by the author of the PR or any fellow whose GitHub handle is part of their identity.

+## Release process

+Releases are automatically pushed on commits merged to master that fulfill the following requirements:

+- The [`CHANGELOG.md`](CHANGELOG.md) file was modified.
+- The latest version (the version at the top of the file) in [`CHANGELOG.md`](CHANGELOG.md) has no tag in the repository.

+The release process is building all runtimes and then puts them into a release in this github repository.

+The format of [`CHANGELOG.md`](CHANGELOG.md) is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## Release guidelines

 Here are the recommended steps for both major and minor runtime releases.